We need marine protected areas

 There are different types of marine protected areas: some tolerate fishing and even some industrial activities; others are “no-take” zones; very few are complete “no-go” zones.
 If the different levels of protection were actually backed by enforced regulations, it could be okay.
 But in many cases, the regulations are missing entirely.

 Many areas are designated as “protected” but have no laws in place to prevent destructive practices such as bottom trawling, sand dredging and offshore constructions, from happening.
 Since there are no regulations to ban them, these activities are legal.
 In many countries, laws don’t even exist to prevent harmful activities like oil and gas exploitation or deep-sea mining from happening in or very close to marine protected areas.

 If we want to make sure marine protected areas are more than just squares on a map, we need governments to legislate against destructive activities in these areas.
 For the moment, governments can designate areas as “protected” because they recognize that they include remarkable or vulnerable marine ecosystems, and yet do nothing to actively protect them.
 In the EU, an estimated 10.8% of marine waters are supposed to be protected.
 But only a fraction of these have all impacting human activities banned and proper mechanisms in place to prevent illegal activities.
 We can do better than that.

-Make sure that only low-impact activities are allowed in marine protected areas.
+Act for allowing only low-impact activities in marine protected areas.

-Prepare a long-term management plan for each area, in concertation with the people active there, with sufficient budget and staff capacity to enforce the regulations.
+Act for long-term management of each area, in concertation with people active there, with sufficient budget and staff capacity.